celestiaorg/celestia-app/specs/src/specs/data_structures.md

 A share is a fixed-size data chunk associated with a namespace, whose data will be erasure-coded and committed to in [Namespace Merkle trees](#namespace-merkle-tree).

 A sequence is a contiguous set of shares that contain semantically relevant data.
 A sequence should be parsed together because data may be split across share boundaries.
-One sequence exists per reserved namespace and per message.
+One sequence exists per reserved namespace and per blob.

 - The first [`NAMESPACE_SIZE`](./consensus.md#constants) of a share's raw data `rawData` is the namespace of that share.
 - The next [`SHARE_INFO_BYTES`](./consensus.md#constants) bytes are for share information with the following structure: